Industrial porcelain enamel: Wet application

-The simplest method of wet application is to dip the substrate in a bath of liquid slurry, which completely immerses all available surfaces of the substrate.
+The simplest method of wet application is to dip the substrate in a bath of slurry, which completely immerses all available surfaces of the substrate.
 Dipping is not often used in industry, however, because many preliminary trial dippings are required before the thickness of the coat can be predicted reliably enough for the desired application.

 A form of dipping suitable for modern industrial application is flow coating.
 Rather than dip the product in a bath of slurry, slurry is flowed over the surface of the substrate to be coated.
 This method enables a more economical use of slurry and time, allowing for very rapid production runs.

 Wet enamel may also be sprayed onto the product using specialized spray guns.
-Liquid slurry is fed into the nozzle of a spray gun, and compressed air atomizes the slurry and ejects it from the nozzle of the gun in a controlled jet.
+Slurry is fed into the nozzle of a spray gun, and compressed air atomizes the slurry and ejects it from the nozzle of the gun in a controlled jet.